 - Students must meet the following minimum requirements:

-- SAT scores of 900 (combined math and verbal with not less than 450 on either section) or above or ACT scores 18 or above or Next Generation score of 237 or better.
+- SAT scores of 900 (combined math and verbal with not less than 450 on either section) or above or ACT scores 18 or above or Next Generation Accuplacer score of 237 or higher in Arithmetic and Writing.

 - GPA 2.67 or higher*

 - 1 year of Algebra with a “C+” or higher*

 - 2 years of English with a “C+” or higher*

 - 1 year of Biology with a “C+” or higher*

 - Recommended: 1 year of an additional life or physical science with a “C+” of higher*

 - 2 Recommendations (1 from a Physical therapist or physical therapist assistant)

 - 16 hours of observation ( ½ inpatient setting, ½ outpatient setting)